Paylo.one · Pilot

 People

-A directory of the people behind your work, with every email, message, and pull request linked to the right person across channels.
+Understand the people connected to your work, the topics they touch, and the commitments linked to them, with every email, message, and pull request tied to the right person across channels.

 Why it matters

 Information is fragmented, but the people are constant.
-Knowing who is connected to which decisions, risks, and follow-ups is what makes a brief relationship-aware instead of a flat summary.
+Knowing who is connected to which decisions, risks, and follow-ups is what makes a briefing relationship-aware instead of a flat summary.

 What it handles